nus-cs2103-AY2425S1/ip/docs/README.md

 Once you are finished with the chatbot, simply type ```bye```.
 SirPotato will then automatically save your data to the file it loaded earlier.
 Nothing else is needed from you and you may then close the application by hitting the x in the top left corner of the window.

+## Known issues

+1. **Forgetting to use `bye` when finished.** If you forget to use the `bye` command when exiting, it will not save your data to the file.

+## FAQs

+**Q:** How do I transfer my data to another Computer?
+**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 ## Command summary

 | Command                        | Description      |Example                               |